 Elevating healthcare and quality standards in justice-involved settings.

-HMA’s justice-involved healthcare team is uniquely qualified to help you deliver optimal care for the justice-involved population.
-Our experts include clinicians, mental health professionals, program administrators and former correctional leaders, all with in-depth experience in their field.
+HMA’s justice-involved services team is uniquely qualified to help you deliver optimal care for the justice-involved population.
+Our correctional healthcare experts include clinicians, mental health professionals, program administrators and former correctional leaders, all with in-depth experience in their field.
 Every day, we’re helping clients across the nation make the most of carceral health opportunities emerging from local legislation and federal health reform.
-No team is better equipped to help you design, deliver, and manage high-quality, affordable carceral healthcare services.
+No team is better equipped to help you design, deliver, and manage high-quality, affordable correctional healthcare services.

 From prevention to post-release, we’ll be your guide.